vishandi/tp/docs/UserGuide.md

 Format: `whoIsFree ti/TIME [da/ DATE] [t/TAG]`

-* Shows the persons who are free at the time on the date specified
+* Shows the persons who are free at the time on the date specified.
-* TIME is the time at which the user want to find out if the person is free
+* TIME is the time at which the user want to find out if the person is free.
-* DATE should not be specified if TIME is not specified
+* DATE should not be specified if TIME is not specified.
-* TIME should be in "HH:MM" format
+* TIME should be in "HH:MM" format.
-* DATE should be in "YYYY-MM-DD" format
+* DATE should be in "YYYY-MM-DD" format.

 Examples:
 * `whoIsFree ti/12:00`